Crossfire Redmond

 Crossfire Redmond, previously the Seattle Wolves and Washington Crossfire, is an American soccer organization based in Seattle, Washington, United States.
 Founded in 2009, the team plays in the National Premier Soccer League, the fourth tier of the American Soccer Pyramid, and was formerly in the Premier Development League (PDL) through the 2016 season.

 The team plays its home games in the stadium on the campus of Redmond High School in nearby Redmond, Washington, where they played since 2011.
 The team's colors are red, black and white.

 Prior to 2010 the team was known as the Seattle Wolves, and had competed in the Pacific Coast Soccer League (PCSL) and PDL under that name for several years.
 The Wolves and the Washington Crossfire youth soccer organization merged in November 2009.
 The larger Washington Crossfire youth organization, which was formed in 1968, has been instrumental in developing young soccer players in the Washington area for over 30 years, and is Washington state's only Nike Premier Club.
+It also fields boys' and girls' teams under the Elite Clubs National League, and previously the U.S. Soccer Development Academy, as Crossfire Premier.